mathkimchi/singularity/DEVLOG.md

 I'll commit now.
 Actually, I would like to add that it worked first try (well, the first time I tried to run, so I'm not counting compile-time errors).

+...

+Now, time for an Active applet that does the same thing (just display time) but I'll have it running on a seperate thread.